hetu-project/hetu-parallel-engine/README.md

 # Hetu Parallel Engine

-Hetu Parallel Engine is a high-performance blockchain consensus engine that combines the power of CometBFT (based on Cosmos-SDK) with a customized DAG-based Narwhal consensus implementation.
+Hetu Parallel Engine is a high-performance blockchain consensus engine that combines the power of CometBFT with a customized DAG-based Narwhal consensus implementation.

 ## Architecture